-The Maricopa County Attorney’s Office has three four-legged cuddly team members working in the Victim Services Division.
-Tori, an English Labrador Retriever, Elle, a Golden Retriever, and Morgan, a Golden Retriever, are all facility dogs trained to work with victims of crime.
+The Maricopa County Attorney’s Office has two four-legged cuddly team members working in the Victim Services Division.
+Elle and Morgan, both Golden Retrievers, are facility dogs trained to work with victims of crime.

 In addition to attending court hearings, the K9 VSP team accompanies victims during interviews and meetings related to their case.
 They offer a reassuring presence for victims as they prepare testimony, give depositions and, in some instances, confront perpetrators.
-Sam, Tori and Elle spend many hours each week in the County Attorney’s Office and happily interact with MCAO employees.
-They also represent the office at community events.
-The K9 Victim Support Program is supported by a partnership with PetSmart Inc.
+Elle and Morgan spend many hours each week in the County Attorney’s Office and happily interact with MCAO employees.
+They also represent the office at select community events.

-Although he’s now retired, Sam was the first member of the MCAO K9 VSP.
-He helped both children and adult witnesses and victims by calming their anxieties before what many consider a very stressful situation; testifying in court.
-He led the way for his two companion service dogs that has now expanded to three once again.
-This is Sam’s story…
+Starting in May of 2010, Sam became the first member of the MCAO K9 VSP.
+Throughout his six-year career with MCAO, Sam helped more than 750 children and adult witnesses and victims by calming their anxieties before what many consider a very stressful situation; testifying in court.
+Although officially retired from the Office in July of 2016, he led the way for additional facility dogs to be adopted into the Program.